 Let’s say husband’s trust exceeds the tax exempt amount.
 Formerly, wife would be required to pay tens of thousands of dollars in state estate tax based on the amount over the exemption.
 With the disclaimer trust, wife may take the excess over the exemption out of his trust for herself and claim the unlimited marital deduction which avoids estate tax on assets left to a spouse.
 Perhaps her estate will be under the exemption and no taxes will ever have to be paid on that money, she may spend or gift it down, or the exemption may be raised during her lifetime.
 In any event, worst case scenario is that taxes on those monies are deferred until after she dies and, in the meantime, she has the use and enjoyment of monies that would have formerly gone to the government.

-By leaving the eleven million in husband’s trust at his death, all of the growth remains tax-free to the children at the wife’s death.
+By leaving the thirteen million in husband’s trust at his death, all of the growth remains tax-free to the children at the wife’s death.
 The husband’s trust has passed the tax collector and is not looked at again upon the wife’s death.

 At an estate tax rate of forty percent, millions of dollars may be saved at the Federal estate tax level by using disclaimer trusts.